Investments are an integral part of the modern economy.

 The main factors of Estonia’s investment attractiveness are considered to be:

-- an independent judicial system, and as a result a low level of corruption
+- Independent judicial system, and as a result a low level of corruption

-- прогноз projected financial and tax policy of the state
+- Predictable fiscal and taxation policy of the state

 - The Government of the country has signed an agreement on the avoidance of double taxation with 60 countries.